 Encouraging Girls to Pursue their Dreams

 All children, regardless of gender, race or income level, should be able to pursue their dreams.
-Generation Girl, an initiative of the Applied Materials Foundation, is working to make sure that all girls have the opportunity to reach their potential.
-We are engaging with nonprofit organizations around the country to help girls gain the confidence, skills and opportunities they need to succeed in any path they choose.
+Generation Girl™, an initiative of the Applied Materials Foundation, is working to make sure that all girls* have the opportunity to reach their potential.
+We are engaging with nonprofit organizations throughout the United States to help girls gain the confidence, skills and opportunities they need to succeed in any path they choose.

 National Alliance for Partnerships in Equity